 The Dixon | Historic Theatre is proud to showcase live music, community theatre, movies, lectures, meetings, and conferences and continues the traditions established on opening night in March of 1922.
 We are a beacon for the arts from Chicago to Des Moines and throughout the Midwest.

 Go to the events tab on our website or follow our Facebook page for a complete line up of upcoming shows.

-In 1920, Leonard G. Rorer, then manager of Dixon’s Family Theatre, announced he had purchased the site of the old Opera House in downtown Dixon‚ for the purpose of erecting the finest show house to be found between Chicago and Des Moines and from Rockford to LaSalle.
-The Dixon Opera House had opened in 1876 and was the entertainment center of the area until it was destroyed by fire in early 1920.
-It was completely recontructed in 1922.
+In 1920, Leonard G. Rorer, manager of Dixon’s Family Theatre, announced he had purchased the site of The Dixon Opera House in downtown Dixon “for the purpose of erecting the finest show house to be found between Chicago and Des Moines and from Rockford to LaSalle”.
+The Opera House had opened in 1876 and operated until it was completely destroyed by fire in early 1920.

 On March 15, 1922, the Dixon Evening Telegraph announced the opening of The Dixon Theatre.
 A large picture of the theatre’s façade featured on the front page and several columns described the interior features and decorations.
 The Dixon had cost $200,000 to build (equivalent to $3 million today).
 It was designed in an Italian Renaissance style by local architect, William J. McAlpine, who had been responsible for the Lee County Courthouse, the Old Post Office, and the Dixon National Bank among other buildings.